 Earlier this year, Andy and I spent 4 weeks in Central America in Panama, Costa Rica, and Nicaragua.
 We were traveling with Andy’s parents for the two weeks we were in Panama, and then we were on our own for two weeks in Nicaragua and Costa Rica.
 We did more activities in Panama than we did later when it was just the two of us, so the numbers will look a little different from one country to the next.
 Here’s how much we spent traveling in Central America for 4 weeks.

-Total Central America Spending
+Total Central America travel expenses

 This does not include our international airfare, but we flew from Berlin to Panama City and from San Jose back to Berlin.
 We were in Central America for 29 nights.
 I’ve listed costs in US dollars and euros.